-Lynn brings almost 30 years of health care experience in acute care, intensive care, case management, skilled and long-term care, home health, and senior living.
+Lynn brings almost 30 years of health care experience in intensive care, case management, skilled and long-term care, home health, and senior living.
 Lynn worked in long term care as a Director of Nursing and Regional Skilled Nurse Consultant for 18 years, including through the COVID-19 pandemic.
-As well, Lynn has served on the Texas HealthCare Nursing Council; collegiate advisory boards for the development of nursing curriculum; consulting areas including continuing education for state mandated directed in-service, medical case reviews and expert witness testimony.
+As well, Lynn has served on the Texas HealthCare Nursing Council; collegiate advisory boards for the development of nursing curriculum; consulting areas including medical case reviews and expert witness testimony.
 Lynn obtained her BSN in 1992 from Stephen F. Austin SU after serving in the U.S. Army.

 Lynn is currently a Regional Clinical Director for a privately owned senior living company in Dallas, Texas.
 The position requires multi-state regulatory compliance knowledge and oversight.
 In addition to collaborating to provide on-site and remote support of the clinical operation components for Assisted Living, Memory Care, and Independent Living communities in four states.
 She has been an integral part of implementing and maintaining the clinical portion of the electronic medical record platforms.
 Lynn brings knowledge and expertise in resident care practices; policies, procedures, and regulations for each state; infection prevention and control management; as well as staff mentoring and development.

 Lynn has worked with the Diamond HealthCare Consulting team since 2012.